UK Council for Psychotherapy

 Emotional counselling London, Camden, near Kings Cross & emotional psychotherapy - emotional rollercoaster

 Emotional Resilience, Emotional Strength, Emotional Stability & Being Powerful Being emotionally strong doesn't mean we don't feel upset, pain, low at times - more that we are able to get up again, move on and not always let our unbearable feelings, e.g. disappointment, embarrassment, shame, anger, sadness, dark nights of the soul, emotions (or other people, events control emotions) overpower our reasoning.
 Our experiences are the end product of our emotions.
-Learning to ride and respond to whatever life throws at us and bounce back (without remaining stuck on what went wrong, should have happened), pick ourselves up, move forward, grow stronger, strengthens & becomes part of our emotional resilience.
+Learning to ride and respond to whatever life throws at us and bounce back (without remaining stuck on what went wrong, should have happened), pick ourselves up, move forward, grow stronger, strengthens & becomes part of our emotional resilience, when we validate our range of feelings.
 And feeling good about ourself whatever happens and can help form our emotional boundaries, give us a structure that holds us up.
-And our emotional stability can also be enhanced by our inner discipline, remaining stable no matter what life throws at us and being anchored, centred in our body.
-Coconut-like, to withstand hard times, we may need to be tough on the outside, yet soft inside, to be flexible, warm-hearted.
-Having resilience through building positive, good relationships with others, experiencing the power of who we are (very different to having power over others), without giving it away, supports our emotional strengths.
-This at times may mean we contain our emotions when we need to without having to share all our feelings, thoughts and take action when we need to so we remain internally resilient with our boundaries, strong inside, self-assured & responsible.
+And our emotional stability can also be enhanced by our inner discipline, remaining stable no matter what life throws at us and being anchored, centred in our body - present in the moment, rather than stuck in our head.
+Coconut-like, to withstand hard times, we may need to be tough on the outside, yet softer inside, be flexible, warm-hearted.
+Having resilience through building positive, good relationships with others, experiencing the power of who we are (very different to having power over others), without giving it away, supports our emotional strengths with robustness of spirit - being open to learning about what our feelings are telling us, rather than protecting them with self-judgements, unhelpful habits and addictions.
+This at times may mean we contain our emotions when we need to without having to share all our feelings, thoughts and take action when we need to so we remain internally resilient with our boundaries, strong inside, self-assured & responsible, learning to take loving action on our own behalf, rather than expecting others to do this for us.
+Emotional resilience can for some be connected to our own spiritual source of love.

 Emotional counselling London & emotional psychotherapy in Camden, emotional intelligence, emotional development, emotional growth, hidden emotions, emotional health, emotional support, emotional problems, gut feelings, intuition